jjviana/witty/Readme.md

 ## Running

 ```
-./witty -e codex|codewhisperer [options]
+./witty -e gpt3.5|codewhisperer [options]
 ```
-The first time it is run with a specific engine, it will ask you to  either provide an API key (for Codex) or log in with your AWS Builder ID (for CodeWhisperer).
+The first time it is run with a specific engine, it will ask you to  either provide an API key (for GPt-3.5) or log in with your AWS Builder ID (for CodeWhisperer).

 Witty will run your default shell (specified in the SHELL environment variable) unless you specify a different command to run with the -c option.
 Arguments after  `--` argument will be passed to the shell.